-- A. A fugitive dust control programmatic permit is required for single or multiple facility locations to address real property totaling three-quarters of an acre or more that is subject to routine maintenance, routine surface disturbance activities, or routine ongoing active operations.
+- (6) if the person fails to comply with this section or upon review of the annual reports and compliance plan updates, the department determines that the person has failed to achieve a reasonable rate of progress based upon diligent actions, the enforcement provisions of 20.11.20.27 NMAC shall be pursued until reasonable corrective actions are developed to address the failure; if the department accepts the corrective actions a new compliance plan shall be approved by department; and a copy of the new compliance plan and full report shall be made to the board.] - A. A fugitive dust control programmatic permit is required for single or multiple facility locations to address real property totaling three-quarters of an acre or more that is subject to routine maintenance, routine surface disturbance activities, or routine ongoing active operations.
 A programmatic permit application and fugitive dust control plan shall be submitted on forms provided by the department.
 Programmatic permits are valid for up to five years.
 The permittee shall pay the annual programmatic permit fee required by 20.11.2 NMAC, Fees, for each year covered by the programmatic permit.
 Receipt of the annual fee by the department shall result in an automatic annual renewal of the programmatic permit.
 A new programmatic permit application and fugitive dust control plan shall be submitted every five years or sooner if the surface disturbance activities or fugitive dust abatement strategies are modified.
-A filing and review fee is not required for a programmatic permit. - B. A person responsible for sloped (i.e. slopes having a steepness of three-to-one or steeper) and bottom portions of interior and riverside drains and canals used for irrigation purposes, and arroyos and public flood control facilities subject to routine maintenance or repair, sedimentation and water erosion shall obtain either a variance as provided by 20.11.7 NMAC or a programmatic permit as provided by Subsection A of 20.11.20.13 NMAC if the person does not elect to submit an application and obtain a fugitive dust control construction permit pursuant to 20.11.20.14 NMAC. - C. No signs or photographic documentation shall be required for the permits or activities subject to 20.11.20.13 NMAC.
+A filing and review fee is not required for a programmatic permit. - B. A person responsible for sloped (i.e. slopes having a steepness of three-to-one or steeper) and bottom portions of interior and riverside drains and canals used for irrigation purposes, and arroyos and public flood control facilities subject to routine maintenance or repair, sedimentation and water erosion shall obtain either a variance as provided by 20.11.7 NMAC or a programmatic permit as provided by Subsection A of 20.11.20.13 NMAC if the person does not elect to submit an application and obtain a fugitive dust control construction permit pursuant to 20.11.20.14 NMAC. - [E]C. No signs or photographic documentation shall be required for the permits or activities [eovered in Section] subject to 20.11.20.13 NMAC.
 Appropriate permit application documentation shall be determined by the department.
-[20.11.20.13 NMAC Rp, 20.11.20.13 NMAC, 3/17/08]

-20.11.20.14 FUGITIVE DUST CONTROL CONSTRUCTION PERMITS:
+20.11.20.14 [NEW SURFACE DISTURBANCE AREAS; FUGITIVE DUST CONTROL PLANS; PERMITS REQUIRED:] FUGITIVE DUST CONTROL CONSTRUCTION PERMITS: